Lexzach/hlmv-transparent/README.md

 Version 1.1

 # HLMV Transparent
-This program takes a white background and black background from HLMV and makes a pure transparent image without jagged edges or white edges.
+This program takes a white background and black background from HLMV and makes a perfect transparent image without jagged edges or white edges.

 # Dependencies: